My Manifesto

 - Advocate for more support with hidden costs such as travel, materials, and living essentials.

-- Support accessibility in learning by pushing for lecture capture (or asynchronous alternatives where that isn’t possible), ensuring disability access plans (DAPs) are consistently recognised.
+- Support accessibility in learning by pushing for lecture capture (or asynchronous alternatives where that isn’t possible), ensuring disability access plans (DAPs) are recognised, and supporting work to make campus more physically accessible.

 - Improve access to financial support by making information clearer and more accessible, and lobbying for stronger bursaries where possible.